ScratchEverywhere/seec/README.md

 - [ ] Parse Command Line Arguments
 - [x] Compile Lua into bytecode
 - [ ] Generate JS dummy extension from source code
+- [ ] Update the formats to add information about the types of blocks